 On the savannah, giraffes munch alongside zebras, kudus and the rare oryx antelopes.
 The polar bears enjoy a cooling dip in the water, the red panda has just been served fresh bamboo and suddenly you can hear a mighty roar from the male lion Akash letting the entire zoo know that this is his territory.
-At Aalborg Zoo, you can meet 11 out of the 12 most popular zoo animals and this is the only place in Denmark where you can experience the African elephant, the orangutan from Borneo and the Asian lion.
+At Aalborg Zoo, you can meet 11 out of the 12 most popular zoo animals and this is the only place in Denmark where you can experience the orangutan from Borneo and the Asian lion.

 Aalborg Zoo is open 363 days a year - and no two days are alike.
 With far more than 100 different exotic animal species, educational experiences can be found all year round.
 You can see how the animals adapt to the different seasons and watch the baby animals grow.
 And you can try and find the curious and lesser known animals.
 In the South American house, the sloths climb freely about in the lianas above your head.
 This is also the place to be if you want to get close to an armadillo and perhaps see a capybara for the first time.

 Together with various organisations and other zoos around the world, Aalborg Zoo is highly involved in various international projects concerning the conservation of endangered animal species, nature preservation, sustainability, communication of knowledge and research.